Applying a new speaker cloth

 put it upside down on the fabric in the frame.

-The use of the frame is to stretch the fabric so it will have a good tension
+The purpose of the frame is to stretch the fabric so it will have a good tension

 in the speaker opening.

-To stretch the fabric a bit more, I put
+To tension the fabric a bit more, I put

 I pressed the fabric against the wood to make it stick better, and